BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 Dev teams can use canary deployment, a form of production deployment, to slowly test live changes on production systems.
 Think of it like inviting a small number of users to participate in a beta test, but without requiring them to opt in -- or even know that a test is ongoing.

-At re:Invent 2017, Amazon introduced two new ways to manage canary deployments with AWS Lambda.
-Lambda's new traffic shifting feature lets developers specify two aliases that should each receive a certain percentage of the requests.
+At re:Invent 2017, Amazon two ways to manage canary deployments with AWS Lambda.
+Lambda's traffic shifting feature lets developers specify two aliases that should each receive a certain percentage of the requests.
 This allows developers to use canary-style deployments without using Amazon API Gateway.
-Developers specify a gentle rollout of the new function, such as 10% of the traffic every 10 minutes.
+Developers specify a gentle rollout of the function, such as 10% of the traffic every 10 minutes.

 Canary deployments with API Gateway

 Developers can then choose to manually increase traffic on the canary.
-After they fully test the deployment, they can promote the new canary deployment to production, which sets it as the new production endpoint.
+After they fully test the deployment, they can promote the canary deployment to production, which sets it as the production endpoint.

 Lambda traffic shifting

 Use Lambda traffic shifting to handle deployments that aren't behind API Gateway.
 Some triggers don't happen in response to HTTP events, such as when an email comes in via Simple Email Service.
 Still, handle these events with care.
 Some events come directly into Lambda through Simple Notification Service, Kinesis Streams or another trigger, and Lambda traffic shifting is the best option for canary deployments with this application model.